lmckeown27/CampusKinect/DEVELOPMENT.md

 **Happy Coding! 🚀**

-The CampusConnect Web Frontend is now ready for development.
+The CampusKinect Web Frontend is now ready for development.
 Start building amazing features for your campus community!